Quit Modern Nicotine Products With App-Based Tracking

 What the evidence says is encouraging, but not magic.
 App-based nicotine support appears most useful when people keep using the tool and combine it with proven cessation support.

-• A 2021 systematic review found that mHealth interventions can significantly increase quit attempts and short-term abstinence, though long-term results vary with engagement source.
+• A 2021 systematic review found that mHealth interventions can significantly increase quit attempts and short-term abstinence, though long-term results vary with engagement the NIH.

 • A randomized trial of a digital cessation intervention found 28.1% 30-day abstinence at 3 months, compared with 18.9% in the control group.